Asymmetry

 Library Street Collective | Detroit, Michigan

 Asymmetry is a two-person exhibition featuring the work of Robert Moreland and Jacqueline Surdell.
-Asymmetry creates a brilliant synergy between two new bodies of work that appear radically different but relate in universally complementary ways.
+Asymmetry creates a striking synergy between two new bodies of work that, while visually distinct, connect through universally complementary principles.

 Photos courtesy of PD Rearick and Library Street Collective